pndxDcode/praktikCloud/README.md

  ##  a simplest way to perform pull request
     1. fork your target repo
-    2. 'add remote' to the forking repo
+    2. `add remote` to the forking repo
     3. clone or pull to ur local machine
     4. start editing and add the changes
     5. push to master or branch